DUI and DWI Charges and Penalties

 Many people are confused by the terms DUI and DWI, and in many places they are used interchangeably.
 However, in Maryland, they are two separate and distinct charges.
 A DUI (driving under the influence) charge means that your blood alcohol level (BAC) is .08 or greater.
 A DWI (driving while intoxicated) means that your blood alcohol level is .07.
 In most states, that does not make you legally drunk.
 In Maryland, it does.

 Penalties for the more serious charge of DUI include:

 - For a second offense, jail time increases to up to two years in jail, fines go up to as much as $2,000, and license suspension increases to up to one year

 - Maryland instituted additional DUI laws in October of 2010, including mandatory participation in the interlock program.
 The court can order you to participate in this program for any reason.

 - Potential jail sentence of up to 45 days for a first offense and up to one year for a second offense

 - A $500 fine for a first offense, and an additional $500 for a second offense

 To learn more about options when facing a DUI or DWI charge, contact our Hanover defense lawyers

-To schedule a free consultation with Hartel, DeSantis & Howie, LLP, please contact us online or call us at (443) 749-5111.
+To schedule a free consultation for personal injury cases with Hartel, DeSantis & Howie, LLP, please contact us online or call us at (443) 749-5111.
 Our phones are answered 24 hours a day, seven days a week.
 We fight aggressively for clients throughout the suburban Maryland region.